lingsoft/finto-ai/README.md

 of result return and project_id.

 - `project-id` (str, default = `yso-fi`)
-  - currently Finto AI supports 3 project-id: `yso-fi`, `yso-en` and `yso-sv`, information about these project can be queried by
+  - currently Finto AI supports 3 project-ids: `yso-fi`, `yso-en` and `yso-sv`, information about these projects can be queried by
   ```
   curl -X GET --header 'Accept: application/json' 'https://ai.finto.fi/v1/projects'
   ```